 Make sure you are getting enough iron.
 The best sources are in your diet; chicken, turkey, beef, oysters, nuts, legumes, seeds, spirulina, and dark leafy greens are all packed with iron.
-Ask your doctor if your iron is as a healthy level or if you should try an iron supplement.
+Ask your doctor if your iron is at a healthy level or if you should try an iron supplement.

 Not Getting Enough Sleep

 Sleep is essential.
 Not getting enough of it can lead to an array of health problems, one of which is unhealthy skin and hair.
-You have a right to those 8 hours so consider them top priority.
+You have a right to those eight hours so consider them top priority.
 You can dream about having long hair.

 Trimming Too Much

 Not all hair was created equal, so why should everyone follow the same schedule when it comes to trims?
 While it’s important to touch up split ends before they cause serious breakage thus leading to shorter hair, you don’t want to overdue it either.
 Find a hairstylist you trust and ask them how frequently you need to schedule haircuts.
-Once they know your dedication to growing out your locks, they can get you on a program where trims only tackle what need to be removed.
+Once they know your dedication to growing out your locks, they can get you on a program where trims only tackle what needs to be removed.